Pivemon/dailylogin/README.md

 # Genshin Hoyolab Daily Check-in Bot 📜🖋
+-Hoyoverse (formerly Mihoyo) has changed they trademark and URLs, so that i have added some smol change :v Thanks to the pull request of @igorgaming, this project is own  by @darkGrimoire

 Genshin Impact's Hoyolab Daily Check-in Bot is here!
 The concept is simple, **run once, run forever**.
 You only need to run it once, then it will continue to run forever (except if you uninstall it ofc tehe)

 ![Demo Gif](demo/demo.gif)